MarkDBlackwell/test-hierarchy/README.md

 So that 'test/test_helper.rb' doesn't contain a shared grab-bag of uncategorized test helper methods (bad for understanding single tests), this plugin automatically 'requires' any files named, '_shared.rb'.
+(Plus, of course, you can use private methods in single test files.)

 When running a full test suite, all those files in the filesystem tree of 'test' are found.